 By the late 1990s the Nigerian Army was too large, but to downsize the army requires alternative employment for Nigerian soldiers to avoid social unrest.
 The military in Nigeria was very strong and very powerful.
 The question was not whether that military was going to be reduced in strength or effectiveness, but what attitudes will they have once the civilian government took place.
 The military had been the greatest threat to civilian stability in the country, and it needed to be trained by an army and a country that understands how a military ought to relate to a civilian government.

-The Nigerian Army, the largest of the services, has about 67,000 personnel.
+The Nigerian Army, the largest of the services, had about 67,000 personnel by 2013.
 Its formations include the 1st Mechanised Infantry Division, headquartered in Kaduna in the north-west, and 2nd Mechanised Infantry Division (HQ Ibadan in the South-West, includes 32 Artillery Brigade at Abeokuta), 3rd Armoured Division (HQ Rukuba Cantonment, Jos in the North-East, and including 21 Armoured Brigade Maiduguri, 23 Brigade Yola, and 33 Artillery Brigades), 81st Division (Amphibious) HQ in Lagos, which includes the 9th Brigade, based at the Ikeja compound in Lagos, 82nd Division (Airborne and Amphibious) HQ in Enugu in the South-East, which includes the 13 (15?)
 Brigade at Calabar and 34 Artillery Brigade at Obinze/Owerri, and the Abuja-based Guards Brigade.
 3rd Armoured Division was responsible in 1983 for the security of areas bordering Chad.
 Divisions in the Nigerian Army were first formed during the Nigerian Civil War, when in August-September 1967, 1 Area Command at Kaduna was redesignated 1 Infantry Division, 2 Division was formed under Colonel Murtala Mohammed, and the then Lagos Garrison Organisation was renamed 3 Infantry Division, later to become 3 Marine Commando Division.

 Lagos and Abuja have garrison commands with the Lagos garrison as large as a division.
 81 Division was the youngest Division in the Nigerian Army.
 The Division was formed on 26 May 2002 when the Lagos Garrison Command (as it then was) was upgraded to a full-fledged Division.
 The Division therefore inherited the security roles hitherto performed by the defunct Lagos Garrison Command.
 However a later undated article in a Nigerian online newspaper says the 81 Division was later again renamed the Lagos Garrison Command.
 In the 1980s, the Army's brigades included the 7th Infantry Brigade in Sokoto.
 There are also Divisional Artillery Brigades, among which are the 32 and 34 Artillery Brigades, ordinance corps units as well as Combat Engineer Regiments, and many other service support units spread across the country.